 - PowerShell is needed in multiple cases (e.g., calendar delegation, mailbox quotas, etc.)

 The constant switching between all of these different admin tools is a real annoyance in the daily Office 365 administration.

-Wouldn’t it be nice if you could manage all of the above in one unified management tool?
+Imagine if you could manage all of the above in one unified management tool!

 2. Attribute Authority is Confusing

 In the hybrid Office 365 setup, some attributes are authoritative in your local on-premises Active Directory, while others are authoritative in your Azure AD/Exchange Online.